hep-mirrors/sherpa/Manual/source/manual/parameters/beam.rst

   corresponding code.
 See details below.

 :option:`Pomeron`
+  This enables the Proton--Pomeron flux for diffractive jet production, see details below.

+:option:`Reggeon`
-  This enables the Proton--Pomeron flux, see details below.
+  This enables the Proton--Reggeon flux, see details below.

 The ``BEAM_SMIN`` and ``BEAM_SMAX`` parameters may be used to specify the minimum/maximum fraction of cms energy squared after